 We show this information in a beautiful table format along with a graph that gives you an overview of how your posts have been performing over the past few weeks.

-You can click on the 3-dot icon on the top right corner to see even more information about your top winning and losing posts like the Position, SEO Score, the Schema you used, Search Traffic you are getting, Impressions on your target terms (number of times your post appeared in search results), Search Clicks (number of times those impressions turned into clicks), and Position history.
+You can click on the 3-dot icon on the top right corner to see even more information about your top winning and losing posts like the Position, Search Traffic you are getting, Impressions on your target terms (number of times your post appeared in search results), Search Clicks (number of times those impressions turned into clicks), Average CTR (percentage of people that saw your result and clicked) and Position history.

-If you’ve ever broken down your website traffic, then you probably know that 20% of your post bring you 80% of your traffic.
+If you’ve ever broken down your website traffic, then you probably know that 20% of your posts bring 80% of your traffic.

 Gaining traffic with SEO isn’t easy.
 It takes a lot of work in the right direction to bring in visitors on a consistent basis.
 But do you know what is even tougher?
 Keeping the traffic.
 No one has unlimited time, energy, or resources.
 That is why it is important to direct your efforts with SEO with the biggest potential wins, which can mean targeting new keywords or maintaining positions for existing keywords.